Some links on this page are affiliate links. See full disclosure in the page footer.

 It helps them separate noise from signal, stay objective, and solve problems without overcomplicating them.
 Clarity cuts through chaos, and in business, that’s a major advantage.

-Example: Anne Wojcicki, co-founder of 23andMe, navigated regulatory hurdles with composure and strategy, proving that staying mentally sharp under pressure is a leadership skill, not a lucky trait.
+Example: Anne Wojcicki, co-founder of 23andMe, navigated major regulatory hurdles with composure and strategy, showing how mental clarity can matter under pressure.

 8. Passion